HaxeFoundation/hxnodejs/README.md

 This library is currently at **beta** stage, testing and contributions are welcome.
 See [current issues](https://github.com/HaxeFoundation/hxnodejs/issues) and [extern guidelines](https://github.com/HaxeFoundation/hxnodejs/blob/master/HOWTO.md).
 After it's finished, it will either be included in Haxe standard library or released as a separate haxelib.

-Requires Haxe 3.2RC1 or later (builds available at http://builds.haxe.org/)
+Requires Haxe 3.2 or later

 | module            | status | comment                  |
 |-------------------|--------|--------------------------|